MrigaankMouli/trakr_rl/README.md

-# Reinforcement Learning platformcodebase for Trakr
+# Reinforcement Learning codebase for Trakr

 Isaac Lab workspace for Trakr locomotion training and evaluation.